emilywithoutorgans/emily.md/markdown/1844-manuscripts.md

 First, he identifies the usual story as saying that "wages are what's left after rent and profit are taken out", like capitalists "deduct" their share from revenue.

 This is backwards.
 The worker doesn't start with 100% of the wealth and then have pieces taken away.
-The capitalist starts with all of it and wages are justa small fraction they *allow* the worker to keep so they don't drop dead before the next shift.
+The capitalist starts with all of it and wages are just a small fraction they *allow* the worker to keep so they don't drop dead before the next shift.

 When society is falling apart, the worker suffers the most, because they're already living on the edge.
 They have no safety net, no reserves, no passive income, just their labor, which is the first thing to be devalued.
 This is a general burden in living in society, but the specific misery of the worker comes from their dependence on labor.